Australian Shepherd Golden Retriever Mix

 1. They Are Easy To Train

-The Golden Retriever and Australian Shepherd are both intelligent breed.
-So, it’s no wonder the dog wounds up to be an intelligent race as well.
+The Golden Retriever and Australian Shepherd are both intelligent breeds.
+So, it’s no wonder the dog turns up to be an intelligent race as well.

 1. They Make An Excellent Watchdog

-The Golden Retriever mix with Australian Shepherd is a naturally loyal creature.
+The Golden Retriever mixed with the Australian Shepherd is a naturally loyal creature.
 This comes with a tendency to become protective over his family.

 If placed in the wrong hands, this dog can be a culprit to undesirable incidents.
 On the positive side, with intense training, this breed could be the perfect watchdog around the house.

-The Golden Retriever Australian Shepherd Mix is usually warm with visitors, but they have a keen nose for fishy or suspicious people too.
-It is known to be the kind of dog who barks a lot.
+The Golden Retriever Australian Shepherd Mix is usually warm with visitors, but they have a keen nose for fishy or suspicious people, too.
+It is known to be the kind of dog that barks a lot.
 So, when you hear it woofing outside your house, the dog is probably signaling you that a burglar or other unknown danger might be nearby.

 1. They Are Great With Kids